rsksmart/rskj/projNotes.md

 ```

-- **WARNING** This method should actually return `2*max(executionGasUsed(),rentGasUsed())`.
+- **Safer estimate** The value obtained from `eth_estimateGas()` cannot actually be used to set the gas limit for a transaction.
+This is because the gaslimit of a wire transaction is divided internally (and equally) between separate *execution gas* and *rentgas* limits.
+A more reliable estimate should actually return `2*max(executionGasUsed(),rentGasUsed())`.
 Otherwise, if a transaction consumes 24K in execution and 10k for rent and we pass it 34K based on the estimate, it will OOG.
 This is because the gasLimit 34 will be split equally between execution and rent gas limits (17k each, not enough for execution).
+For this purpose, use the new RPC method `eth_estimateSafeGas()`.

 ### In source documentation